Murray State University: Accomplishments

-Murray State is particularly renowned for its men's basketball program, which has made 18 appearances in the NCAA Tournament, most recently in 2022.
-In 2010, as a 13-seed, Murray State won their second ever NCAA tournament game on a buzzer beater against 4th-seeded Vanderbilt.
-Former Alabama head basketball coach Mark Gottfried coached the Racers to three Ohio Valley Conference Championships all three years he coached there, the only OVC coach to accomplish such a mark.
+Murray State's men's basketball program has made 18 appearances in the NCAA Tournament, most recently in 2022.
+In 2010, as a 13-seed, Murray State won their second-ever NCAA tournament game on a buzzer-beater against 4th-seeded Vanderbilt.
+Mark Gottfried coached the Racers to three Ohio Valley Conference Championships all three years he coached there, the only OVC coach to accomplish such a mark.
 The Racer men's basketball team was also led to the 2012 OVC championship by Coach Steve Prohm.
-The basketball program has been recognized as one of the top 30 basketball programs in modern history by ESPN.

-Murray State also is home to one of the nation's top rifle programs.
-The Racers claimed national championships in 1978 (NRA), 1985 (NCAA) and 1987 (NCAA) and have produced six individual NCAA national champions, including two-time national titlist and 1984 Summer Olympics gold medalist Pat Spurgin.

-The football program has become a stepping-stone to major college-coaching success.
-Frank Beamer, the former Virginia Tech head coach who built that program into a national power in the 1990s and early 2000s, and former Ole Miss head coach Houston Nutt are both former Racers head coaches.
+Frank Beamer and Houston Nutt are both former Racers head coaches.
 Former Maryland head coach Ralph Friedgen was a Racers assistant under Beamer, and former Illinois head coach Ron Zook was an assistant under former ESPN college football analyst Mike Gottfried, who was Beamer's predecessor as head coach.

-Murray State is also the home of a nationally ranked collegiate bass fishing team which has won multiple titles, including national championships.

 Publications

-The Murray State News

 The Murray State News is the student newspaper of Murray State University.
 The newspaper has been the recipient of several ACP Pacemaker awards, the highest award given to collegiate newspapers, most recently in 2004.
 In October 2013 the newspaper won third place best-in-show for four-year weekly broadcast at the National College Media Convention in New Orleans.
 The Murray State News gained notoriety between 1998 and 2001 through the work of cartoonist Darin Shock.
 Shock earned the honor of top college cartoonist in the nation from the College Media Advisers in 2000.
-He had earned second place honors the previous year.
+He had earned second-place honors the previous year.

-Gateway

 Gateway Magazine is a full-color, glossy magazine published annually as an imprint of The Murray State News.

-The Shield

 The school yearbook, The Shield, was awarded three Pacemaker awards and two CSPA Silver Crowns.
 The Shield ceased publication with its 2008 edition due to financial concerns.

-New Madrid

-The university's national literary magazine, New Madrid with editor Ann Neelon, featured work from a range of nationally recognized authors, and received acclaim from sources as diverse as La Bloga, a leading Hispanic journal, and New Pages, a leading national review of literary magazines.
-A lack of funding led to suspension of publication in 2018.
+The university's national literary magazine, New Madrid with editor Ann Neelon, featured work from a range of nationally recognized authors and received acclaim from sources as diverse as La Bloga, a leading Hispanic journal, and New Pages, a leading national review of literary magazines.
+A lack of funding led to the suspension of publication in 2018.